 This is an essential movement for a healthy spine.
 It can help with lower back pain if done carefully.
 Sit up tall; gently twist to one side, taking the opposite hand to the outside of the leg to add a little resistance.

 Remember that some movement is better than no movement.
-To reiterate, these stretches can really be helpful if you get hip pain when sitting, or tight shoulders from sitting too long.
-But they are also great as a starting point if you’re not exercising for some reason or another.
+These stretches are great if you sit at a desk for long periods.
+Or, use them as a starting point if you’re not exercising for some reason or another.
 They can be a first step to doing SOMETHING.

 If you enjoyed this article, you’ll probably want to check out my complete guide to using exercise resistance bands.
 It even includes two full resistance band workouts!